Users

 In this case, send a user ID to TalkJS that is not the same as your users' real ID.
 For instance, it might be appropriate to use the team ID for a TalkJS user ID.

 Make sure that user IDs don't collide.
 If you use increasing numbers for both your user IDs and your team IDs, then TalkJS will think that user 5 and team 5 is the same user.
-If this might happen, it may be better to prefix your TalkJS user IDs, eg turn it into "team_5" and "user_5" or something like that.
+If this might happen, it may be better to prefix your TalkJS user IDs, for example turn it into "team_5" and "user_5" or something like that.

 User data